-Location: LH Fender Part Number: 8600-44
+Location: LH Fender Part Number: 8600-69

+1. Throttle

-- 1. Throttle - Move lever forward to increase engine speed; back to idle. - Warning read Operator's Manual before operating the machine. - 3.
-Warning wear eye and ear protection when operating the machine. - 4.
-Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - 5.
+- Move lever forward to increase engine speed; back to idle. - 2.
+Warning read Operator's Manual before operating the machine. - 3.
+Warning crushing/dismemberment hazard of bystanders. - Do not carry passengers. - Always stop the machine if someone enters the area. - 4.
+Warning always be aware of what is behind the machine before backing up. - Do not mow in reverse unless absolutely necessary. - Always look down and behind when backing up. - 5.
 Warning thrown object hazard. - Keep bystanders away from the machine when operating. - 6.
-Choke - 7.
+Choke - Move lever forward to choke for starting engine; back to run. - 7.
 Warning entanglement hazard. - Keep all guards in place while engine is running. - 8.
 Parking Brake - Move lever forward to engage Parking Brake; back to disengage.